julienetie/lambdascript/lambdascript.md

 // @ tba example store

 ## 8. Development and distribution
-LambdaScript is expected to run directly on your target runtime without the aid of any tooling.
+In theory, the LambdaScript you write should be capable of run directly on your target runtime, with or without the aid of development tooling.
 This is a recommended reference point that allows for:
 - Reduced risk of vendor lock-in
 - Increased flexibility for future migrations
 - Improved predictability